University of Wisconsin–La Crosse: The Eagle mascot

 The university's school colors are maroon and gray.
 The university mascot, which was adopted in 1989, is the Eagle.
 UWL men's athletics teams had previously been known as the Indians (1937–1989), Red Raiders, Hurricanes, Racqueteers, and Peds and Maroons.
 The women's athletic teams were known as the Roonies, derived from the university's school colors of maroon and gray, since the inception of female intercollegiate competition in the early 1970s until November 1990 when they also adopted the Eagle mascot.
 Since the adoption of the Eagle mascot, the band's mascot has been the Screaming Eagle, having previously been known as the Marching Chiefs.

-UW-La Crosse's athletic teams sport an "Eagle in the L" and caricature, which was created in 1989, when the sports teams took to the field as the Eagles for the first time.
-It was created by Dave Christianson, a 1973 art major graduate who penned the images after the UWL men's teams adopted the Eagle mascot.
 Women's teams started sporting the Eagles moniker in November 1990.
 The UWL Eagle mascot was named "Colbert" in a vote by students during the 2008–2009 school year.
 On October 10, 2012, Colbert was retired, and a new similar looking mascot was introduced, named Stryker.